Our Overlanding Adventure through Washington, Oregon, Nevada and California

 Overland Camping (and Why We Love it So Much)

 Outdoor exploration has become part of the fabric of our daily lives.
-Since making the move to British Columbia from Ontario, it’s not unusual for us to spend a few hours or days a week in nature, discovering new trails with Piper, new beaches to chill at, and new mountains to climb.
-Besides exploring by [&he
+Since making the move to British Columbia from Ontario, it’s not unusual for us to spend a few hours or days

 Fall Camping in Tofino, B.C.